 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Gifford family to immigrate North America:

-Gifford Settlers in the United States in the 17th Century
+Gifford Settlers in United States in the 17th Century

-Gifford Settlers in the United States in the 18th Century
+Gifford Settlers in United States in the 18th Century

-Gifford Settlers in the United States in the 19th Century
+Gifford Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: I would rather die than be disgraced.

 The Gifford Family Crest was acquired from the Houseofnames.com archives.
 The Gifford Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 18 January 2015 at 18:37.

 houseofnames.com is an internet property owned by Swyrich Corporation.